 Kurt allegedly received this guitar from Fender in 1994 as a replacement for his light blue Telecaster.
 He never used the guitar live, and received it fully customized only two weeks before his death.
 According to some quotes attributed to Ernie, Kurt really liked the guitar and considered it his favorite at that moment.

 The Telecaster was heavily modified by Earnie Bailey.
 The original tuners were replaced with Gotoh’s, and the bridge with Stew-Mac with individual saddles.
 Both of the stock pickups were also replaced.
-Earnie installed a Gibson PAF in the bridge position, and a Seymour Duncan JB in the neck.
+Earnie installed a Gibson PAF in the neck position and a Seymour Duncan JB in the bridge.

 The pickups, bridge, and tuners were changed at one point, as this was a common practice with Kurt’s guitars.
 This was done by Earnie Bailey, Kurt’s guitar tech.
 This comes with a letter from Earnie detailing the complete modifications done to this guitar.RockStarGuitars.com (now deleted)

 Sometime after Kurt’s death, the guitar was sold to a private buyer.
 At some point, it was owned by RockStarGuitar.com but it was since sold once again.
 The current whereabouts are unknown.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.

 If you notice a piece of gear missing, and you wanna add it yourself, you can do so on this page Add Gear to GroundGuitar.

 In case you want to talk to me directly and privately, please use the Contact Form and I will get back to you as soon as possible.
 (Dan)

 jb in the bridge and gibson pickup in the neck so many jumbled details

 Right, it’s the other way around.
 Fixed now.
 What else is jumbled?